In today’s cars and trucks, the steering wheel does much more than steer.

 Iterative Development with Rapid Prototyping

 Bowes’ focus on continuous improvement to the clock spring repeatedly brings him back to Protolabs.
-In the past five years, Protolabs has made TRW hundreds of prototypes of clock spring rotors, housings, and covers, the components that Bowes says comprise the bulk of the structure of the clock spring assembly.
+In the past five years, Protolabs has made the company hundreds of prototypes of clock spring rotors, housings, and covers, the components that Bowes says comprise the bulk of the structure of the clock spring assembly.

 “In general, there’s probably 15 or 20 parts that make up a clock spring assembly,” Bowes says.
 “If at least half of those need to be prototyped, multiply that times each iteration that we do, and it adds up pretty quick.”

-Protolabs’ turnaround speed was especially valuable when Bowes needed a prototype that combined existing TRW clock spring technology with new design features.
+Protolabs’ turnaround speed was especially valuable when Bowes needed a prototype that combined existing clock spring technology with new design features.

 “I was able to effectively utilize prototype parts with the new concept design using the old inner workings,” Bowes says of the part, now in production.
 “I also had to integrate different thought processes and make it work in line with our current assembly process down at our plant.
 Obviously, Protolabs came in handy for doing the quick prototypes that served our purposes for evaluation and testing.”